See the latest vacancies and find out about working for MSF UKJobs in the UK

 - I chose to Gift Aid a recent donation to MSF UK

-A donor can use Gift Aid if the amount of tax they have paid in the tax year of the donation is sufficient to cover the amount of tax the charity will reclaim against the donation.
+You can use Gift Aid if the amount of tax you've paid in the tax year of the donation is sufficient to cover the amount of tax the charity will reclaim against the donation.

 The tax paid by the donor may be Income Tax, Capital Gains Tax or tax credits on UK company dividends.
 Tax years start on the 6th April and run until 5th April the following year.